Abdullamshv/anime-search-app/PROMPTS.md

 **Purpose**: Create API service functions with cancelable requests

 **What it helped with**:
-- Implementing `jikanApi.ts` with search, detail, and top anime functions
+- Implementing `src/api/jikanApi.ts` with search, detail, and top anime functions
 - Adding AbortController for canceling in-flight requests
 - Proper error handling for API calls
 - Using the Jikan API v4 endpoints correctly